 If you move to the Netherlands as a seasonal worker, your employer may be able to submit a fast-track residence application on your behalf.

-To find out if you need an MVV for entering the Netherlands, or if you only need to submit an application for a Dutch residence permit, read Dutch provisional residence permits (MVV) and temporary residence permits.
+To find out if you need an MVV for entering the Netherlands, or if you only need to submit an application for a Dutch residence permit, read Dutch provisional residence permits (MVV).

 Conditions for seasonal workers’ permits

-In addition to the general requirements for entering the Netherlands (see MVV and temporary residence permits), if you want to come and work as a seasonal labourer, you must:
+In addition to the general requirements for entering the Netherlands, if you want to come and work as a seasonal laborer, you must:

 How to apply for a seasonal worker residence permit

-Your employer must submit an application on your behalf as well as organise a work permit in your name.
+Your employer must submit an application on your behalf as well as organize a work permit in your name.